RonenNess/Iguina/readme.md

 ## System Level Stylesheet

-The global system stylesheet define mostly the cursor appearance, some factors, and provides a map of which stylesheet to load for every entity type.
+The global system stylesheet primarily defines cursor appearance and other visual factors, while also providing a mapping of stylesheets to entity types.

-With this default stylesheets map, you can create an entire UI theme that covers all types, and load it once as a whole.
+Using this default stylesheet map, you can create a comprehensive UI theme that covers all entity types and load it as a single, unified package.

 Lets explore the sections of the System Level Stylesheet: